 Evan slipped him just that, and no more.
 “To all a piece.”

 The mayor smiled at the forbidden reference.
 They began walking into the city with the twenty-man guard on their heels.
 Rathos and Karl guided their horses behind the power brokers.

 “Your relationship with King Hexar offers you privileges, Sinclair,” Renworth said as he walked in confident strides.
 “I shouldn’t need to stress that those privileges rest on the king’s . . . shall we say, present favor for you.”

 Evan caught a glimpse of the Red Tower’s toothy crimson battlements above rooftops.
 “I need no reminder.”

 Southpoint bombarded the senses.
 The city’s food market, Westcheap, roared low with a thousand muffled conversations.
 On nearby Sausage Street, Commoners elbowed each other for space at stalls festooned with meats and pelts.
 Across the way, a family of swine foraged for food in corners and alleys packed with refuse and entrails.
 The brothel windows of Whore Road drew lurid stares from passersby.

 Renworth seemed to bask in the chaos.
-He proffered the gentlest of nods to mothers who stopped to curtsy, and shook the hands of merchants who milorded him.
+He proffered the gentlest of nods to mothers who stopped to curtsy; he shook the hands of merchants who milorded him.
 Toothy-mouthed beggars ceased their begging in his presence for hasty retreats into darker alleys.
 His city festers in its hunger and poverty like a stew, he thought, and he sips happily from the ladle.